Control flow: Loops

-A loop is a sequence of statements, loop body, which is executed a number of times based on runtime state.
-The body is executed once for each item of a collection (definite iteration), until a condition is met (indefinite iteration), or infinitely.
-A loop inside the loop body is called a nested loop.
+In a loop, a sequence of statements—frequently called the loop body—gets re-executed (at least in part) after a conditional branch or jump to a previous step in the sequence.
+The number of times a loop gets executed usually depends on runtime state, for example: the body is executed once for each item of a collection (definite iteration), until a condition is met (indefinite iteration).
+Some loops, on the other hand, may repeat infinitely.
+It is possible for a loop to be written as an infinite loop but for loop exit to be controlled by a test within the loop body that transfers control outside the loop.
 Early exit from a loop may be supported via a break statement.

+A loop inside the loop body of another loop is called a nested loop.

 In a functional programming language, such as Haskell and Scheme, both recursive and iterative processes are expressed with tail recursive procedures instead of looping constructs that are syntactic.

 Numeric

 A relatively simple yet useful loop iterates over a range of numeric values.
 A simple form starts at an integer value, ends at a larger integer value and iterates for each integer value between.
-Often, the increment can be any integer value; even negative to loop from a larger to a smaller value.
+Often, the increment can be any integer value (even negative, to loop from a larger to a smaller value).